ShipChain/smart-contracts/README.md

 ```

 then you need to restart your Ganache as you have run out of ETH.
 If you are testing with `bin/truffle` then use `bin/dc down`.
 If you are testing with `bin/truffle-gui` then restart the Ganache application.

+Before testing or pushing your revisions to the git repository, you may want to
+run the linter by `bin/ddo npm run lint`, or `circleci local execute --job
+solhint`, to prevent the linter breaking your build.

 ## Documentation